Alamnzr123/slicing-foodtemplate/DOCKER.md

 Key points:

 - The frontend reads the API base URL at build time from REACT_APP_BACKEND_URL (also embedded into the built static files).
 At runtime the built JS will attempt to call that URL.
-- On Windows, if your backend runs on the host (e.g. https://localhost:3001), use https://host.docker.internal:3001 as the backend URL when running the container so the container can reach the host.
+  -- On Windows, if your backend runs on the host, prefer pointing the frontend at the API gateway using plain HTTP (for example http://localhost:4000/api) unless you've configured TLS on the backend and the container trusts the certificate.

 Build and run with docker-compose (recommended):